Estimated reading time: 8 minutes

-It’s been often and hotly debated whether it’s worth removing infected leaves from the tree as they emerge in spring.
+It’s been often and hotly debated whether it’s worth taking off the infected leaves from the tree as they emerge in spring.
 On balance, the answer seems to be no. There’s no evidence to show that it reduces the spread of infection once it’s started.

 However, the jury is still out on whether removing the leaves in summer will help prevent re-infection the following spring.
 Here at Grow Great Fruit central we always err on the side of caution.

-So…if you have the time and inclination, you may as well get rid of them!
+So…if you have the time and feel like it, you may as well get rid of them!

 Many of these leaves will probably have fallen off of their own accord and rotted away under the tree.
+As long as they’re no longer visible, you can safely assume they’re not a risk.
 If there are any still in your trees, it can’t hurt to remove and dispose of them.

-Hot compost is the perfect disposal method.
+Hot compost is the perfect way to get rid of them.
 The high temperatures in the compost pile will kill off the fungal spores.
 This also preserves the organic matter in the leaves.

 Prevention is better than cure